tommymeer/executive-attention/README.md

 - Input format dependency — extraction is calibrated to Ground Truth tool output structures; edited outputs may degrade signal quality
 - Keyword-based theme mapping — idiosyncratic organizational language may not match dictionaries; use the Optional Context field to compensate
 - Theme taxonomy fixed in v1 — theme inflation or gaps become visible after test runs against real data
+- Output cap creates implicit hierarchy — when multiple themes score at convergence threshold, the 3-finding cap deprioritizes equally strong signals; Watch Items surfaces this explicitly when it occurs, but the flat score distribution is not visible in the primary output

 ---